cicada-lang/chimera/docs/diary/2022-12-26-reading-ckanren.md

 ---

 When reading the ckanren paper,
-I find the use of macro and scheme's parameters make the code really hard to understand.
+I found the use of macro and scheme's parameters make the code really hard to understand.

 More and more I thing user should not be allowed